estebanmunchjones2019/academind-next.js-article/Next article.md

 Enough of WordPress.

 Let's now jump into Next.js.
-All the info you need to build this demo app is here: https://nextjs.org/
+All the technical info you need to build this demo app is here: https://nextjs.org/

 In a folder, create a new Next.js project by running this on the terminal: